Born in the hatchery.

 OPEN SEA FARM

-Vertical farming with
+Vertical farming innovation for bivalves

 OPEN SEA FARM